perma-id/w3id.org/emmo/README.md

 ### GitHub Pages
 Using GitHub pages is optional.
-There are several reasons to use GitHub Pages:
+There are several use cases for using GitHub Pages:
-- _The main turtle file is generated from another semantic source._
+- The main turtle file is generated from another semantic source.
   In this case it make sense to distribute the ontology on GitHub pages to avoid polluting your GitHub repository.
 - _Your ontology consists of many modules importing each other._
   Loading them recursively from GitHub may be very slow.